Shaker Square and the Shaker Schools

 1953 John W Main's letter about the 1912 agreement

-We show his paragraph that describes what led to the 1912 agreement.
-"Allotted" refers to the division of land into smaller plots for sale.
-Rice Elementary School, built in 1904, was being expanded to enroll more than a thousand students.
-His comment that the Shaker Schools were getting "cow pasture" is not supported by the September 4, 1912 Board of Education minutes (above) showing that the areas being exchanged were of equal valuation.
-The New York University study he mentions was published by the Cleveland Foundation in 1916, four years after the agreement.
-The study director, Leonard P Ayres, had been affiliated with NYU.
+The exchange of school areas took place eight years before John Main joined the Shaker Heights Schools.
+That may explain the errors in his account of what led to the 1912 agreement.
+Rice Elementary School had been built in 1904 and was being expanded a second time to be able to enroll more than a thousand students.
+His comment that the Shaker Schools were getting "cow pasture" is not supported by the September 4, 1912 Board of Education minutes (above) which showed that the areas being exchanged had equal tax valuation.
+The New York University study he cites was published by the Cleveland Foundation in 1916, four years after the agreement.
+Its director, Leonard P Ayres, had been affiliated with NYU.

 Source: local history collection of the Shaker Heights Public Library